aws-amplify/amplify-js/docs/media/authentication_guide.md

      const { token } = federatedInfo;
 });
 ```

+By default Amplify will automatically refresh the token from Google or Facebook for you so that the AWS credentials will be always valid.
+But if you are using other federated providers you will need to provide your own refreshing method.

 Availible identity providers are `google`, `facebook`, `amazon`, `developer` and OpenID.
 To use an `OpenID` provider, use the URI of your provider as the key, e.g. `accounts.your-openid-provider.com`.

  NOTE: Federated Identity HOCs are not yet available on React Native.